Dawg Nation Pond Hockey

 An exhibition game will feature some lucky pups that get to skate and compete with these legendary pro players in a once in a lifetime opportunity.

-Our incredible colleagues in sleds will also be competing for the first time in our pond hockey tournament.
+Our incredible colleagues in sleds will also be competing for the second time in our pond hockey tournament.
 We welcome our sled players back to the pond and look forward to the passion and inclusivity they bring to our sport.

 Tournament Party and Reception: